chaitu713/maven-market-sales-report-PowerBI/README.md

   We're given a folder of raw CSV files containing information about transactions, calender, customers, products, returns, regions, stores.

-  Here we used Power BI to
+  Here we used Power BI to:

     • Connect and shape the raw data
     • Build a relational data model